Green textile: Uses and Applications

-Green Chemistry in Wet Processing of Textiles
+Green chemistry in wet processing of textiles

 Wet processing is the treatment of textile substrates with colorants and chemicals.
 In conventional wet processing of textiles, excessive amounts of toxic and hazardous chemicals are utilized, and extremely large amounts of water are consumed.

 Introduction of new bi- and multi-functional reactive dyes have significantly reduced energy and water consumption by at least half.
 This is caused by its enhanced properties in dye exhaustion, allowing for lower temperature conditions to be used.

 Discovery of biodegradable dyes with improved fixation qualities.
 Alternative dye options such as pre-reduced sulfur and water-insoluble dyes that do not require reducing agents have made dyeing processes much more eco-friendly.
 Green reducing agents such as sugar-based reducing agents are commonly used to replace non-eco-friendly reducing agents like sodium sulfate.

 Ionic liquids have been used as green solvents in making wet processing more sustainable.
 Research established that non-aqueous solvents could potentially replace water consumption in wet processing.
 This results in saving energy through indirect decrease in the usage of water.
-Ionic liquids possess high dissolving properties, are non-volatile, and have low vapor pressure which labelling them as recoverable green solvents that produces no emissions and are eco-toxic.
+Ionic liquids possess high dissolving properties, are non-volatile, and have low vapor pressure which labels them as recoverable green solvents that produce no emissions and are eco-toxic.